 Team Sweden will be led offensively by Henrik and Daniel Sedin who are 1000x better players than they were four years ago.
 The twins will be playing in their home arena and will ensure that Team Sweden will have the crowd support advantage in all games other than a matchup against Canada.
-The Swedes will also lean on other stars like Forsberg, Alfredsson, and Backstrom to add some support scoring.&...
+The Swedes will also lean on other stars like Forsberg, Alfredsson, and Backstrom to add some support scoring.
+Sweden caught a tough break when Red Wings' star Tomas Holmstrom was ruled out of the Olympics...but the pipelin...
 [More]

 Posted Saturday, June 20, 2009 11:31 AM

 On Saturday night at Angel Stadium, for the first time since the epic Benes brothers matchup in 2002, a pair of brothers will matchup against each other in a major league baseball game.
 Jered and Jeff Weaver will be the eighth set of brothers to battle on opposite sides of the rubber with Phil and Joe Niekro leading the way with 20 career matchups.

 This brotherly matchup is made more intriguing by the fact that the game features a cross-city interleague rivalry involving two of the strongest teams in baseball.